plausible/analytics/HOSTING.md

 # Plausible Insights
 Self-hosting is possible based on the docker images [Dockerfile](./Dockerfile).
-Images are automatically pushed into _Gitlab_ hosted docker registry for all commits on `master` branch.
+Images are automatically pushed into [Gitlab hosted docker](registry.gitlab.com/tckb-public/plausible) registry for all commits on `master` branch.

 All `master-*` tags are considered to be stable and are persisted.
-Any other tag in the registry is considered to be for development purposes and/or unstable.
+Any other tag in the registry is considered to be for development purposes and/or unstable and are auto-deleted after a week.

-**registry.gitlab.com/tckb-public/plausible**

 ## Environment Variables
 Plausible relies on the several services for operating, the expected environment variables are explaiend below.